-Chicago-based SoCore Energy will build, own and operate the array.
-Polk-Burnett and its wholesale power provider, Dairyland Power Cooperative, will purchase the energy output.
+Chicago-based SoCore Energy built, owns and operates the array.
+Polk-Burnett and its wholesale power provider, Dairyland Power Cooperative, purchase the energy output.

-This renewable energy project will provide clean, solar energy to help meet the energy demands of Wisconsin and our local co-op membership.
-Renewable energy diversifies the region’s energy mix and maintains a fixed energy rate for 25 years, helping to provide long-term, stable energy prices.
+This renewable energy project provides clean, solar power to help meet the energy demands of Wisconsin and our local co-op membership.
+Renewable energy diversifies the region’s energy mix and maintains a fixed energy rate for 25 years, helping to provide long-term, stable electricity prices.

-Construction of the SunTuria Solar development started in August behind Polk-Burnett Electric Cooperative in Centuria.
+- The 10-acre SunTuria Solar development is located behind Polk-Burnett Electric Cooperative in Centuria, Wisconsin.

-- SunTuria Solar will be built, owned and operated by Chicago-based SoCore Energy on land leased from Polk-Burnett.
+- SunTuria Solar was built, and is owned and operated by Chicago-based SoCore Energy on land leased from Polk-Burnett.

-- Dairyland will purchase the output from 1 MW of the system, and Polk-Burnett will purchase output from .25 MW.
+- Dairyland purchases the output from 1 MW of the system, and Polk-Burnett purchases output from .25 MW.

-- Solar output will feed into Polk Burnett's distribution system to benefit all co-op members.
+- Solar output feeds into Polk Burnett's distribution system at the Sand Lake Substation south of Highway 8 for distribution to all co-op members.

-- SunTuria Solar will have about 4,840 solar panels.
+- SunTuria Solar has about 4,840 solar panels.
 The panels operate on tracking systems, which follow the path of the sun to increase energy production–almost 14 percent more electricity than fixed panels.

 - As a side benefit, the ground under the array will be restored as prairie to reduce soil erosion and provide habitat for bees and butterflies.

-- SunTuria Solar is part of a plan by Dairyland Power Cooperative to diversify generation resources and increase the amount of solar energy in Wisconsin.
+- SunTuria Solar one of 15 solar facilities developed by Dairyland Power Cooperative to diversify generation resources and increase the amount of solar energy in Wisconsin.

 "We are excited to develop local solar for our membership," said Polk-Burnett General Manager Steve Stroshane.
-"Our SunTuria Solar project will provide clean, renewable energy at a fixed rate, replacing electricity from fossil fuel sources and providing long-term, stable energy prices."
+"Our SunTuria Solar project provides clean, renewable energy at a fixed rate, replacing electricity from fossil fuel sources and providing long-term, stable energy prices."

 Frequently Asked Questions

-SunTuria will be built behind Polk-Burnett Electric Cooperative’s office in Centuria, just west of the pole yard.
+SunTuria Solar is located behind Polk-Burnett Electric Cooperative in Centuria, just west of the pole yard.
 The address is 1001 State Road 35, Centuria, Wisconsin.

-About 10 acres of Polk-Burnett’s 25-acre parcel behind the Centuria office will be developed.
+About 10 acres of Polk-Burnett’s 25-acre parcel behind the Centuria office.

 Why was this site selected?

-The land behind Polk-Burnett’s office in Centuria is ideal for solar development.
-The power lines serving the site were recently upgraded and the electric infrastructure can accommodate energy output from the solar array.
+The land behind Polk-Burnett’s office in Centuria was ideal for solar development.
+The power lines serving the site had recently been upgraded, and the electric infrastructure can accommodate energy output from the solar array.

 Why does Polk-Burnett want to participate in solar energy?